- Dog and animal management

 - Wellington Community Fund

-This year the Community Grant Scheme focuses on grassroots projects and activities that help make Kāpiti a great place for everyone.
+This year the Community Grant Scheme is focused on grassroots projects and activities that help make Kāpiti a great place for everyone.

 Timeline